ouun/stage-woocommerce/readme.md

 This package enables WooCommerce integration with Stage & Sage 10 themes and Blade templates.

+## Please use an Alternative
+[Some other solutions](https://discourse.roots.io/t/woocommerce-support-for-sage-10/17999) have came up lastely to add WooCommerce support for Sage 10.
+I tested a couple and decided to not maintain this package in the future.
+A better alternative is: https://github.com/generoi/sage-woocommerce

 ## Installation

 Install the package in your theme folder: